timor/mfactor/Readme.md

 - exception handling records

 ## retain stack ##
-- equivalent of 'return stack'
 - used for controlling nested sequence acquisition during entry
 - note that this means that input mode can be determined by looking at how many items are on the retain stack during input

+## return stack ##
+- saves return information as well as beginning of word information for tail recursion in interpreter mode